mattstrom/typesafe-templates/README.md

 > Use the `--save-dev` flag if you will be generating templates as part of a development task.

 ### Usage
-To work properly you will need to include a type definition for JSX elements that assign `JSX.Element` to `any`.
+To work properly you will need to include a type definition for JSX elements that assigns `JSX.Element` to `any`.

 ```typescript jsx